platformio/platformio-core/docs/ide/atom.rst

 * Built-in Terminal with :ref:`PlatformIO CLI <userguide>` tool (``pio``, ``platformio``)

-PlatformIO IDE is based on GitHub's `Atom <https://atom.io>`_ source code editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.
+PlatformIO IDE is based on GitHub's `Atom <https://atom.io>`_ source code editor that's modern, approachable, yet hackable to the core; a tool you can customize to do anything but also use productively without ever touching a config file.